Das42/technical_assessment_github/README.md

 #### Step 5:
   * Edit the `jokes.md` file by adding your name and a joke in the existing format.
-  * Commit these changes.
+  * Stage and commit these changes and be sure to include a commit message.
-    * Be sure to include a commit message.
+    * This can be done with one command.

 #### Step 6:
   * Push your local personal branch upstream to your remote repo.